 Resident Artist Research Project

-The Bell Museum Resident Artist Research Project (RARP) offers artists an exclusive opportunity to engage with University researchers and scientific collections while exploring the application of art as a medium for interpreting science in the public realm.
+The Bell Museum Resident Artist Research Project (RARP) offers artists an exclusive opportunity to engage with University researchers and Bell Museum scientific collections while exploring art as a medium for interpreting science in the public realm.
 Residencies are 12-15 weeks long, during which time artists develop new work inspired by or in response to science research, collections and ways of knowing.